ElectronicsClubAltona/Arduino_93C46/README.md

 ## EW (Erase/Write)

 When the chip is powered on, EW is disabled.
-This blocks are attempts to erase/write anything on the chip.
+This blocks attempts to erase/write anything on the chip.
 Once enabled, EW will stay enabled until it is explicitly disabled or the chip loses power.

-## Organization
+## Organisation

-Some 93C46 chips support different organizations.
-If the ORG pin is pulled high, the chip with organize itself in 64 words of 16 bits, if ORG is pulled low, it will organize itself as 128 words of 8 bits.
+Some 93C46 chips support different organisations.
+If the ORG pin is pulled high, the chip will organise itself in 64 words of 16 bits, if ORG is pulled low, it will organise itself as 128 words of 8 bits.
 The mode the library uses can be changed with `set_mode`.
 The library starts with 16-bit mode by default.

-Data written into one organization may or may not be able to be read in the other organization.
+Data written into one organisation may or may not be able to be read in the other organisation.
 Your mileage may vary, have fun.

-Using the mode not corresponding to the chip organization will result in undefined behaviour.
+Using the mode not corresponding to the chip organisation will result in undefined behaviour.

 ## Methods